-This class has a mandatory laboratory session, where students will complete a series of laboratories.
+This class has a mandatory laboratory session, where students will complete a series of laboratory workbooktype assignments often using Google Earth or an online GIS.
 One combined grade will be assigned for the lab and course.

 Mason Green Leaf Course: